 - Get a bunch of post-it notes, preferably different colours.
 Write down those multiplications you have more trouble remembering: one multiplication per post-it note.
 Place the post-it notes around the house in areas where you can see them daily.
 By the bathroom or kitchen sink, near your bedside table, above your dresser etc.

-- Sing them in the shower: the sillier the song, the more fun you have and the quicker you retain it (laughter helps memorization)
+- Sing them in the shower: the sillier the song, the more fun you have and the quicker you retain it (laughter helps memorization).

 - Associate some multiplications with familiar concepts: for me, multiplying any number with 25 means that many quarters (cents), for example it’s really quickly to know that 11 x 25 = 275 (think 2$ and 75c).
-Or 15 is a quarter of an hour, so I visualize the clock and count the quarters around it when I need to multiply with 15.
+Or 15 is a quarter of an hour, so I visualize a clock and count the quarters around it when I need to multiply with 15.
 This goes for 30, or 45, or 60.
 Yes, I’m rather old-fashioned with clocks too – I like analogue ones!
 By the way, clocks really help in trigonometry too – but that’s another blog post.

 So there, a few reasons to not only make friends with, but also love your multiplication tables.